4-H Camp 2019

 The fee for 4-H camp covers the cost of leasing camp property, all meals, activities, facility staff, supplies, T-shirt and a camp photo.
 This year, a full week of camp is $250 for 4-H members.
-After February 15th non-members can register for $290 ($40 goes to 4-H enrollment).
+On April 1st the cost increases to 300.00.
+(New members also have an additional fee for 4-H enrollment.
+Call 530-621-5503 for more information.)
 Campers may choose to bring some spending money for the canteen and souvenirs.

 Who is responsible for the safety of my child at 4-H camp?

 Trained counselors and adult staff have each child’s safety as their primary concern.
 Safety precautions are adhered to in food preparation, water safety, archery and hiking.
 We have a system for monitoring medications and the health of the campers and will have an on-site nurse.
 Emergency and disaster procedures have been developed in collaboration with the facility management.
 Every camper will choose a “buddy” and will be with that buddy throughout the entire week.

 Our camp is affiliated with and follows guidelines developed by the University of California.
 There is a statewide camping committee which was organized to evaluate the California 4-H camping experience and to then develop best practices for interesting and safe camp programs.
 Additionally, Camp Concord is certified by the American Camping Association.